-I teach two lecture courses every year:
+I teach two lecture courses:

-- Introduction to English Linguistics (with a focus on morphology, semantics, phonetics, phonology, and syntax), and
+- Introduction to English Linguistics (with a focus on morphology, semantics, phonetics, phonology and syntax) and

-- Advanced Sociolinguistics: Language Variation and Change
+- Variationist Sociolinguistics: Analysing Language Variation and Change

-- Advanced Sociolinguistics: Accents and Dialects in Britain
+- English Accents and Dialects in Britain

 - Introduction to Psycholinguistics